cis198-2016s/slides/10/content.md

     - The guarantees the trait makes must be assumed to hold, regardless of whether it does or not.
-- `Send` and `Sync` are unsafe because thread safety is not a property that can be guaranteed by safe code.
+- `Send` and `Sync` are unsafe because thread safety is not a property that can be guaranteed by Rust's safety checks.
     - Thread unsafety can only be 100% prevented by _not using threads_.
 - `Send` and `Sync` require a level of trust that safe code alone cannot provide.